vivaria/edisonrul.ing/docs/source/cards/n/nights-end-sorcerer.md

 ### Card Rulings

-●Night's End Sorcerer's effect can be activated when it is Special Summoned during the Damage Step.
+*   Night's End Sorcerer's effect can be activated when it is Special Summoned during the Damage Step.
-●Night's End Sorcerer's effect can't be activated when it is Special Summoned face-down (with The Shallow Grave, etc.).
+*   Night's End Sorcerer's effect can't be activated when it is Special Summoned face-down (with The Shallow Grave, etc.).